-DSL services are sensitive to the length of the copper pair used to access multiplexer (DSLAM).
+DSL services, for example, are sensitive to the length of the copper pair used to access multiplexer (DSLAM).
 Downstream speeds gradually diminish with the distance.
-For specifics you may consult this Cisco Press article.
+For specifics, you may consult this Cisco Press article.

 Another problem is that bandwidth is not guaranteed by either telephone or cable companies to their respective DSL or cable customers.
 There is no prioritization or class of service offered with the cable or DSL.
 This means that if you do push your service to the limits, you will certainly begin to experience voice quality problems with the only choices remaining: upgrade your connection or curb your usage.

-Latency does not particularly have to do with either cable or DSL technology.
-It may be high or low depending on how service provider’s network is actually built.
+Latency, of course, does not particularly have to do with either cable or DSL technology.
+It may be high or low depending on how a service provider’s network is actually built.
 VoIP calls are sensitive to latency and any latency in excess of 150 milliseconds may seriously impact audio quality.
-As a practical matter in our own experience most small businesses utilizing AT&T ADSL had experienced much higher latency than those using Comcast cable.
+As a practical matter in our own experience, most small businesses utilizing AT&T ADSL had experienced much higher latency than those using Comcast cable.
 But this may not be true in other parts of the country and with other service providers.

 DSL or cable services are not being monitored.
-Most service providers do not offer the option to monitor service quality, bandwidth availability etc. Both services are being treated as “best effort” Internet access.
-Unfortunately “best effort” is a subjective term.
-There is no service level agreement to hold your cable or phone company to.
+Most service providers do not offer the option to monitor service quality, bandwidth availability, etc. Both services are being treated as “best-effort” Internet access.
+Unfortunately “best-effort” is a subjective term.
+There is no service level agreement to hold your cable or phone company too.